Bananas! Bananas are a great sweet but healthy food, monkeys love them. I love them and sports athletes love them or at least they should.

 This is crucial since training so hard can suppress and weaken the immune system leaving you more susceptible to illnesses and other things, and if you get sick your muscles definitely won’t recover as good then. (see Muscle Recovery While Sick)

-Now knowing how great bananas are you might be very happy and definitely wanting to add them into your diet but are wondering when should you eat bananas?
+Now you know how great bananas are you might be very happy and are wanting to add them to your diet but are wondering when should you eat your bananas?

-The great thing about eating bananas as someone that trains or participates in sports is you could eat them almost anytime and experience all the benefits weather it be pre workout post workout or on rest days.
+The great thing about eating bananas as someone who trains or participates in sports is you can eat them almost anytime and experience all the benefits whether it be pre-workout post-workout or on rest days.

 I suggest eating one a good half an hour or more before the workout though as I find if I eat a whole banana too close to working out it can lead to an uncomfortable upset stomach during training.

-Eating a banana post workout is good and my recommended time to consume one as again the increase in glycogen and at this point your muscles would be near empty of glycogen so it is definitely needed.
-But the number one reason for me to consume one post workout is the factors that play into bettering your body’s ability to metabolize protein.
+Eating a banana post-workout is good and my recommended time to consume one as again the increase in glycogen at this point your muscles would be near empty of glycogen so it is definitely needed.
+But the number one reason for me to consume one post-workout is the factors that play into bettering your body’s ability to metabolize protein.

-I recommend a protein smoothie or drink using bananas as an ingredient or some kind of snack or meal containing meat, chicken will deliver the leanest source of protein of muscle repair.
+I recommend a protein smoothie or drink using bananas as an ingredient or some kind of snack or meal containing meat, chicken will deliver the leanest source of protein for muscle repair.

 Eating a banana before bed can be controversial.
 Some might say not to eat them before bed because of the increase in glycogen which will not be used during sleep.